afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 **Requirements for Motion Prediction Models**

 In order to be able to predict the motion of moving objects, we must have access to some information about the environment around us.
+Especially as it relates to dynamic objects.

 <img src="./resources/w4/img/l1-motion-pred-reqs.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Especially as it relates to dynamic objects.
-- For all dynamic objects, we must first know the class of the object.
+- For all dynamic objects, we must first know the *class of the object*.
 - This information is vitally important as most prediction models have different algorithmic approaches to vehicles as opposed to pedestrians.
 - Next, we need to have information regarding the dynamic objects current state, its position, and velocity in the environment.
 - Represented here by a red vector with the vector origin equal to the vehicle position, the vector magnitude equal to its speed, and the vector's direction equal to its current heading or direction of travel.